MisterClean/comed-grid-bluesky-bot/readme.md

 ## Acknowledgments

+This project would not be possible without:

-- [GridStatus.io](https://www.gridstatus.io) for providing the API
+- [GridStatus.io](https://www.gridstatus.io) - The backbone of this project, providing comprehensive and reliable power grid data through their excellent API
-- PJM Interconnection for the underlying data
+- PJM Interconnection for the underlying ComEd zone load data
+- The Python community for the excellent libraries that power this bot

 ## Support